lafleurdeboum/samba-glue/README.md

 # Share pluggable disks with udisks-glue on Samba

-These scripts help having rSsamba shares on removable drives.
+These scripts help having Samba shares on removable drives.
 This HOWTO should fit with any Raspberry Pi, although any modern linux should do the trick.
 You will need the `samba` and `udisks-glue` packages.
 Indeed all commands beginning with a `#` should be executed as the root user.
 So, begin with :